Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/README.md

 ## Flask Application

-The accompanying Flask application provides a user-friendly interface where users can input email content for real-time phishing detection.
+The accompanying Flask application provides a user-friendly interface where users can input email content for real-time spam and phishing detection.
 The system returns an analysis of whether an email is "Safe" or "Not Safe."

 ### Key Features:

+- **User Interface**:
+  - The main interface is provided by `index.html` and `taskpane.html` located in the `templates` folder.
-- **User Interface**: A simple email input form that allows users to upload or paste email content.
+  - Users can upload or paste email content for evaluation.

+- **Instant Feedback**:
-- **Instant Feedback**: Provides immediate results, flagging malicious content.
+  - The `/evaluateEmail` endpoint processes the email content and returns immediate results, flagging malicious content.
+  - This endpoint utilizes the `single_model_evaluation` module for classification.

+- **Integration**:
-- **Integration**: The app communicates with the machine learning model backend for classification.
+  - The Flask app communicates with the machine learning model backend for classification.
+  - Static assets such as icons are served from the `static/assets` folder.

-### Future Enhancements
+### Example Usage:

-The project will continue evolving with the goal of improving model scalability and enhancing integration with platforms like Microsoft Outlook for automatic phishing email detection and flagging.

-## Additional Files

-- **Dataset Evaluation**: Utilized for assessing the model on an additional dataset.
-- **Multi-Model Evaluation**: Employed for batch testing models on sample emails.
+To evaluate an email, users can navigate to the main interface, input the email content, and submit it for evaluation.
+The system will process the input and provide instant feedback on whether the email is "Safe" or "Not Safe."